 - a.
 Medical network is Pioneer in Municipality of Anchorage, Fairbanks North Star, Haines, Kenai Peninsula, Ketchikan Gateway, Matanuska-Susitna, Petersburg and Municipality of Skagway boroughs, City and Borough of Juneau, City and Borough of Sitka, City and Borough of Wrangell, Hoonah-Angoon Census Area and Prince of Wales-Hyder Census Area.
-The Plan also provides supplemental network coverage through FirstChoice in Alaska: - 1.
+The Plan also provides supplemental network coverage through First Choice in Alaska: - 1.
 Pioneer (Tier 1): Tier 1 preferred medical providers and facilities and select specialists from First Choice - 2.
 First Choice (Tier 2): First Choice providers in Alaska - b.
 Pharmacy network is Navitus - c.
 Vision network is VSP - d.
-Dental network is Delta Dental Premier and Borough of Wrangell, Hoonah-Angoon Census Area and Prince of Wales-Hyder Census Area at the Tier 1 level.
-If there is a Tier 1 provider available within 50 miles, the services will be paid at the Tier 2 benefit level.
+Dental network is Delta Dental Premier

-When there is no reasonable access within 50 miles from your residence to a Tier 1 provider, you can receive services from a Tier 2 provider in Municipality of Anchorage, Fairbanks North Star, Haines, Kenai Peninsula, Ketchikan Gateway, Matanuska-Susitna, Petersburg and Municipality of Skagway boroughs, City and Borough of Juneau, City and Borough of Sitka, City
+When there is no reasonable access within 50 miles from your residence to a Tier 1 provider, you can receive services from a Tier 2 provider in Municipality of Anchorage, Fairbanks North Star, Haines, Kenai Peninsula, Ketchikan Gateway, Matanuska-Susitna, Petersburg and Municipality of Skagway boroughs, City and Borough of Juneau, City and Borough of Sitka, City and Borough of